zigotica/mechanical-keyboards/z34/readme.md

 # z34

 ## Description
 The z34 is a split mechanical keyboard with 34x Choc v1 switches, distributed in a "3x5 + 2 thumbs per hand" layout.
-It is heavily inspired by the Ferris (34 keys and no diodes), but created this one to be able to use a Pro Micro instead of AVR chips.
+It is heavily inspired by the Ferris (34 keys and no diodes), but created this one to be able to use a Pro Micro instead of ARM chips.

 ## Images
 See high res pictures clicking the images on this gallery: